kckishan/AMTAE/README.md

-Protein function prediction with Multimodal Tied Autoencoders
+Protein function prediction with Attentive Multimodal Tied Autoencoders.
 ============================================
 A PyTorch implementation of Multimodal Tied Autoencoder.